I own nothing

 "Drive safely," Hestia reminded him, to which he grumbled but assured her he would, and always did.

 "I'll try my best," he told her, if only to placate his favorite sister, "but no promises."

 Hestia sighed, but let it go, "Alright.
 Drive safe, good luck with the calf."

 "And just who are you?"
-Poseidon demanded, shocked and irritated to find someone in between him and his nice warm bed.
+Poseidon demanded, shocked and irritated to find someone between him and his nice warm bed.

 "Oh yes, sorry, how terribly rude of me—I suppose you wouldn't have gotten my messages being away and all.
 I'm John Mayer, Sally Jackson's lawyer."

 "Look Mayer, I've had a hard day, I'm exhausted and probably still a little jet lagged."

-When Poseidon opened his mouth to protest—just who the hell did this man think he was, inviting himself into Poseidon's home—Mayer looked him squarely in the eye, a look of such complete seriousness of his face that Poseidon stopped his objections and listen, interested.
-"It is very important and I'm afraid I have tarried to long.
+When Poseidon opened his mouth to protest—just who the hell did this man think he was, inviting himself into Poseidon's home—Mayer looked him squarely in the eye, a look of such complete seriousness on his face that Poseidon stopped his objections and listen, interested.
+"It is very important and I'm afraid I have tarried too long.
 May we?"

 Mayer hesitated, taking his time to sit down, which irritated Poseidon.
 His curiosity could only tamper his temper so much.

 And that's when Sally came in.
-He met her a few months after the incident, just around Christmas*.
+He met her a few months after the incident, just around Christmas.
 She pulled him back from the brink of despair with her loving eyes and kind words.
-He smiled, remember the short time they spent together.
-She was a student on Christmas break and when the season ended she went back to school and he got a job as an underling to a well-respected marine biologist.
+He smiled, remembering the short time they spent together.
+She was a student on Christmas break and when the season ended she went back to school and he got a job as an intern to a well-respected marine biologist.
 They exchanged phone numbers but did not stay in touch.

-"Yeah, I remember," Poseidon replied softly, smiling at the table.
+"Yes, I remember," Poseidon replied softly, smiling at the table.
 Then he frowned, "why has Sally sent her lawyer to talk to me?"